-Note: An IPv4 address for this switch is obtained via DHCP by default.
-To change this address, see "Setting an IP Address" on page 53.
+Note: An IPv4 address for the primary network interface (VLAN 1) is set to an initial 192.168.2.10 by default.
+To change this address, see "Setting an IP Address" on page 55.

+Configuration Options

-Configuration Options The switch's HTTP web agent allows you to configure switch parameters, monitor port connections, and display statistics using a standard web browser such as Internet Explorer 9, Mozilla Firefox 39, or Google Chrome 44, or more recent versions.
+The switch's HTTP web agent allows you to configure switch parameters, monitor port connections, and display statistics using a standard web browser such as Internet Explorer 9+, Mozilla Firefox 52+, Google Chrome 54+, or Opera 41+, or more recent versions.
 The switch's web management interface can be accessed from any computer attached to the network.